 Extradimensional: The term refers to beings or phenomena that originate in a dimension other than that of life on Earth.

 Extraterrestrial: This term refers to beings, objects, or phenomena originating in a different place than our planet.
 Although it is usually used to refer to beings from other planets, every star or planet we perceive in the night sky is, in fact, extraterrestrial.
+An extraterrestrial is a being or object that originates from outside of the Earth.
+This may include intelligent life forms from other planets or celestial bodies, or simply physical objects such as comets or asteroids that originate from beyond our planet.

 False Awakening: A false awakening is a dream in which the dreamer believes he or she has woken up.
 The experience usually appears completely real to the dreamer, who generally proceeds to perform everyday tasks in the dream.
 False awakenings often precede or follow lucid dreams.